 SRIC's success over the years has been achieved by developing a link with communities based on trust, offering both expertise and great sensitivity for their need for empowerment.

 Throughout its history, SRIC has strived to play a unique role among nonprofit, public-interest organizations active in New Mexico and the Southwest.
 That role has stressed providing accurate information and analysis that people and community groups can use to influence decisions that directly affect them.
 SRIC's community-sensitive technical assistance services are the reason that individuals and groups continue to seek out the Center's staff on a wide range of environmental and resource development issues.
 SRIC networks with dozens of groups throughout the nation on various issues, and staff are widely recognized as policy experts on nuclear wastes, oil and gas, and mining.

 The primary issues that SRIC works on are multi-generational, multi-faceted problems.
 The five professional staff collectively have more than 100 years experience with the organization, reflecting their long-term commitment to the issues and to the affected communities.

 PROGRAMS: SRIC's work can be described in two ways: First, we provide various services -- technical assistance, networking, public information, policy analysis, environmental analysis, and skills development.
 Second, we integrate those services into our five active, ongoing programs:

 THE GUACAMOLE FUND has coordinated events for public interest organizations since 1974.
-The 40th anniversary Guacamole Fund Donation Drive has very special historical posters and tshirts that were signed back stage at benefit concerts.
+The Guacamole Fund Donation Drive has very special historical posters and tshirts that were signed back stage at benefit concerts.
 Money raised from these donations will support great organizations, including SRIC.

 & The Guacamole Fund